Seetal-2003/Call-Centre-Dashboard-Analysis---Power-BI-Project/README.md

-# 📞 Call Centre Dashboard Analysis - Power BI Project
+# 📞  Customer Service Performance Dashboard  (Power BI)

 ## 📊 Overview:
 This project presents an interactive and analytical Power BI dashboard for a call centre.
 It captures vital metrics like total call volume, call durations, SLA compliance, sentiment distribution, and channel performance.
 The dashboard is split into two sections — **Home** and **Grid** — allowing high-level KPI tracking and detailed record inspection.